PolymathNetwork/polymath-developer-portal/docs/doc4.md

 If you have any questions about the code or this walkthrough we would love to hear from you!
 Join our Gitter: https://gitter.im/polymathnetwork and ask all of your questions there!

-The initialisation function can be arbitrarily complex, but here we have a simple `configure` function that just sets this `endTime` value.
+The initialization function can be arbitrarily complex, but here we have a simple `configure` function that just sets this `endTime` value.

 ## 2. Create Your Own Security Token Offering (STO) with Polymath